 For many years, I was a member of the Cuyahoga Astronomical Association.
 What I liked best about the club is that the more experienced observers help newcomers to get involved with the sky.
 I have held board positions including President and Treasurer.
 I have also been the Observations Director and the club Historian.
 I have given various talks and public programs, on the topics of general astronomy, comets, telescopes, Caroline Herschel, women astronomers, orbiting observatories, binocular observing, cold weather gear and Maya astronomy.
 At the end of 2004, family duties and work obligations caused me to give up my membership.
 If you are interested in the Association, you can click the link here to visit their home page.

 I ground my first telescope mirror, a 6-inch f/9.6.
 My husband and I mounted it in a tube and put it on a Celestron equatorial mount.
-One of the images in my Flash gallery above shows me with this first instrument when I travelled to Baja California to view a total solar eclipse.
-Of course, all astronomers go barefoot in Baja!
+We travelled to Baja California to view a total solar eclipse through this instrument.
 Later, I ground a 12-1/2" mirror that I mounted in a special type of altazimuth mount, my own modification of a telescope designed by Thane Bopp.
-There is also an image of me grinding the mirror in the gallery above.
 This telescope won two awards from the Astronomical League at the Richland Astronomical Society convention held in Mansfield Ohio.

 I believe that women have always contributed a vital part in the story of human history as witnessed by the fact that most of our early accomplishments have been attributed to women including agriculture, pottery, weaving and, yes, even toolmaking!

 I began to study the ancient astronomers and have incorporated this into the Stargate.
 I am very much an observational astronomer and I have a great respect for the deep insight the Maya and others in Mesoamerica gained from their centuries of observation.